-Here’s a great example of an introduction video that incorporates client testimonials from Realtor Christina Mcdonald:
+Here’s a great example of an introduction video that incorporates client testimonials from Realtor Christina McDonald:

 Try to Shoot All Your Testimonials in the Same Place

 While you might think shooting videos in different locations would make your testimonials more believable, it makes your finished video feel haphazard and unfinished.
-Instead, try and shoot all of your testimonial videos in the same location, with the same lighting and sound.
+Instead, try to shoot all of your testimonial videos in the same location, with the same lighting and sound.